Convolved Substructure: Analytically Decorrelating Jet Substructure Observables: Correlation with Mass for Jet Substructure Observables

 In this paper we will consider the concrete example of the $D_2$ observable, for which a factorization formula is known \cite{Larkoski:2017iuy,Larkoski:2017cqq}.
 This allows us to make precise statements about the perturbative and non-perturbative behavior of the observable.
 The $D_2$ observable is defined in terms of the energy correlation functions \cite{Larkoski:2013eya}

 as \cite{Larkoski:2014gra,Larkoski:2015kga}

-Here $R_{ij}$ is the distance between particles $i$ and $j$ in the pseudorapidity-azimuth plane.
+Here $R_{ij}$ is the distance between particles $i$ and $j$ in the pseudorapidity-azimuth plane, and $\beta>0$ is an angular weighting parameter whose typical value is $\beta=1$ or $\beta=2$.
+For notational simplicity we will often drop the angular exponent, writing the observable simply as $D_2$.
 For a jet with two prong substructure we have $D_2 \ll 1$, while for a more standard QCD jet without a resolved substructure $D_2 \sim 1$.
-For notational simplicity we will often drop the angular exponent, writing the observable simply as $D_2$.
-The extension to other observables with similar behavior is straightforward.